ministryofjustice/opg-lpa/service-front/content/guidance/People_Attorneys.md

 # Attorneys
 Attorneys are people you trust and appoint under your LPA to make decisions on your behalf when you don't have mental capacity.

-You must have at least 1 attorney.
+You must have at least one attorney.
 There's no upper limit but too many attorneys could make things difficult, as they'll need to work together.

-You should think about replacement attorneys – people who step in if 1 of your original attorneys can no longer act.
+You should think about replacement attorneys – people who step in if one of your original attorneys can no longer act.
 See [Replacement attorneys](/help/#topic-replacement-attorneys) for more information.

 ## Who can be an attorney